Charlotte Snoxall MBACP Accred. UKRCP

 As a highly experienced and fully accredited therapist I offer counselling to both individuals and couples in Cambridge.
 I have worked within the NHS, Private Practice and have extensive experience of working at the University of Cambridge with both students and staff.

 As a qualified supervisor I offer clinical supervision of other counsellors, psychotherapists and mental health professionals.
 I work with individuals, diads and groups and have a wealth of experience working with therapists during all stages of their careers including training.

-I specialise in short-term focused therapy but am trained and experienced in offering long-term counselling also.
+I specialise in short-term focused therapy but am trained and experienced in offering long-term counselling and therapy also.
 My aim is through forging a strong and committed professional therapeutic relationship I help clients identify and explore issues and work on constructive ways of resolving patterns of responding accordingly.

 I have a special interest in working with eating disorders, and have many years of experience working with clients struggling with disordered eating and other negative and compulsive coping mechanisms including alcohol and self-harm.
 I work both individually and with groups in this area.

 I believe our early ways of responding to others and how we learn to manage our feelings lead to us develop patterns of relating to both our inner and outer world often in a compromised manner.
 By exploring these, much greater insight and self-awareness are gained and relatively small changes in thinking and behaviour can lead to far-reaching positive consequences.